Licensing reforms

 The reforms include:

-• transitioning from retrospective annual returns to near real-time reporting of non-compliances, improving responsiveness and public transparency.
-Annual returns will still be required for load-based licence holders but these will be simplified.
+- replacing retrospective annual returns with near real-time non-compliance reporting, improving responsiveness and public transparency.
+Annual returns will still be required for load-based licence holders, but these will be simplified.

 What this means for licensees